sweetpea22/M-magazine/README.md

-# Django CRUD Blog
+# M Magazine's website

-Practicing Django to create a blog that handles data flow from multiple contributors.
-Front-end design is a template developed by Bootstrapious.
+The online version of an arts and letters publication.
+Using Django to handle data flows from multiple contributors.
+A concern for this project was its scalability and web performance.
+I am open to contributions! <3